November/December 2017 issue

-- Meet the bacteria, part 4: Proteobacteria, by Dr Tim Jenkins
+- Meet the bacteria part 5: Synergistetes, by Dr Tim Jenkins

 Building and technology

-Editorial, Letters, Competitions, News, Soil & Health advocacy and update, Organic sector, Book and blog reviews, Soil & Health contacts, What’s on
+Editorial, Letters, Competitions, News (including reports on GE, and electro-thermal weeding), Things we like, Book and blog reviews, Organic sector, Soil & Health events and contacts, What’s on

 Join Soil & Health, receive Organic NZ magazine and support our work

 When you join Soil & Health, you receive the current issue of Organic NZ, which is the first in six magazines you receive for a one year membership.

 Organic NZ gives you access to current information on organic growing, eating, shopping, businesses - plus health issues, publications, national & international news and events.

 By joining Soil & Health and receiving Organic NZ, you are supporting the work of the Association to see the vision of 'Organic 2020' - an organic nation.